aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/render-one-pdf-page-per-excel-worksheet-excel-to-pdf-conversion/_index.md

 {{% alert color="primary" %}}

-When working with large Microsoft Excel files (for example a workbook that has many sheets, each with 50 columns and 300 or more rows of data), you might want the PDF output to show one page per worksheet, regardless of the size of the worksheet.
+When working with large Microsoft Excel files (for example, a workbook that has many sheets, each with 50 columns and 300 or more rows of data), you might want the PDF output to show one page per worksheet, regardless of the size of the worksheet.
 This would mean that each page is likely to have a radically different page size.
 This can be achieved by using Aspose.Cells for Node.js via C++.

 {{% /alert %}}